Ovikx/expo-ink/README.md

-# DISCLAIMER: This is still in development!

-For any SQLite features not supported by this package, use the `database` property of `ExpoSQLiteORM` to access `expo-sqlite` directly.

 # expo-ink
 A lightweight, type-safe, and asynchronous ORM for [`expo-sqlite`](https://www.npmjs.com/package/expo-sqlite).
 Leverages TypeScript to ensure rigid type safety throughout table definitions and queries.
 Supports automatic migrations.

 ## Installation